mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 4.0.2 - 9-6-19 =
+* Fixed: an issue incorrect backups count in the Client Reports system

 = 4.0.1 - 9-3-19 =
 * Fixed: an issue with clearing and preloading WP Rocket cache